-Construction is scheduled to begin in late 2021 and the centre is expected to reopen in 2023.
+Construction is scheduled to begin in late 2021 and the new centre is expected to reopen in 2023.
 The scheduled closure date for Kensington Community Recreation Centre was Tuesday 31 August.
 However, due to an extended lockdown in metropolitan Melbourne, the centre will not be reopening to the public before the redevelopment process begins.

 Health and wellness members

-As a member, you currently have reciprocal access to other City of Melbourne centres free of charge, including North Melbourne Recreation Centre, Carlton Baths and Melbourne City Baths.
+As a member, you currently have reciprocal access to other City of Melbourne centres, including North Melbourne Recreation Centre, Carlton Baths and Melbourne City Baths.
 We’re planning to continue our group fitness classes and gym at North Melbourne Community Centre, as well as some group fitness at Kensington Town Hall for the duration of the redevelopment.

-After the three weeks, your membership will resume as usual.
-If you would like to suspend or cancel your membership and receive a refund for credit on your account, it’s important that you complete our membership opt-out form by Thursday 23 September.
+After your free three-week trial, your membership will resume as usual.
+If you would like to suspend or cancel your membership and receive a refund for credit on your account, it’s important that you complete the following form by Thursday 23 September.
 Our team is working as quickly as possible to issue refunds, however due to a high number of enquiries there may be some delay.

-North Melbourne Community Centre + Kensington Town Hall
+North Melbourne Community Centre and Kensington Town Hall

 Members also have the option to only attend North Melbourne Community Centre and Kensington Town Hall at a lower cost of $19.40 per fortnight.
 This option will allow you to access the gym and group fitness classes at North Melbourne Community Centre, as well as group fitness classes at Kensington Town Hall.